 has cut me off from my supply of Ambien.
 Let us bow our heads.

 Look, I was asked to model!
-I figured facing away from the camera in the fetal position would
+I figured facing away from the camera in the fetal position would truly convey the angst and suffering of such an affliction.

 ...Actually, truth be told, I wasn't asked to be the model, I just have a chip on my shoulder that I wasn't given the job. *sulks*